-- Personal tracking devices and location-based services: Several of our VAMs and VARs, such as Garmin, ACR Electronics, and Zoleo, market small, portable devices that provide personal tracking and data communications services to consumers and commercial end users.
+- Personal tracking devices and location-based services: Several of our VARs, such as Garmin Services Inc., ACR Electronics, and Zoleo, Inc., market small, portable devices that provide personal tracking and data communications services to consumers and commercial end users.
 In addition, Iridium GO! and the Iridium Extreme handsets offer personal tracking and location-based services.
-These devices use IoT data services to send location information and other data to web-based portals for tracking. - Heavy equipment telematics: Large, global heavy equipment original equipment manufacturers, such as Caterpillar Inc., Komatsu Limited, Hitachi Construction Machinery Co.
-Ltd., Hyundai Doosan Infracore and AGCO Corporation, use our global IoT services to monitor their off-road heavy equipment in markets such as construction, mining, agriculture and forestry. - Fleet management: Our global coverage permits our products and services to be used to monitor the location of vehicle fleets, hours of service and engine telemetry data, as well as to conduct two-way communications with drivers around the world.
-Fleet management companies, such as ID Systems, Mix Telematics, and Omnilink, use our service to provide distance drivers with reliable communications to their dispatchers and their destinations to coordinate changing business needs, and our satellite network provides continuous communications coverage while they are in transit.
-We expect that the need for more efficient, cost-effective and safer fleet operations, as well as the imposition of regulatory mandates related to driver safety, such as drive-time monitoring, will increase demand for our services in this area. - Fixed-asset monitoring: Multinational corporations, such as oil-field service companies like Schlumberger Limited and ConocoPhillips Company, use our services to run applications that allow remote monitoring and operation of equipment and facilities around the globe, such as oil pipelines and offshore drilling platforms. - Asset tracking: Leveraging IoT applications developed by several of our distributors, companies use our services and related devices to track assets, including personnel, for logistics, theft-prevention and safety purposes.
+These devices use IoT data services to send location information and other data to web-based portals for tracking. - Heavy equipment telematics: Large, global heavy equipment original equipment manufacturers, such as Caterpillar Inc., Komatsu Ltd, Hitachi Construction Machinery Co.
+Ltd., Hyundai Doosan Infracore Co.
+LTD and Appareo Systems LLC, use our global IoT services to monitor their off-road heavy equipment in markets such as construction, mining, agriculture and forestry. - Fleet management: Our global coverage permits our products and services to be used to monitor the location of vehicle fleets, hours of service and engine telemetry data, as well as to conduct two-way communications with drivers around the world.
+Fleet management companies, such as I.D.
+Systems, Mix Telematics International (Pty) Ltd, and Omnilink Tecnologia S/A, use our service to provide distance drivers with reliable communications to their dispatchers and their destinations to coordinate changing business needs, and our satellite network provides continuous communications coverage while they are in transit.
+We expect that the need for more efficient, cost-effective and safer fleet operations, as well as the imposition of regulatory mandates related to driver safety, such as drive-time monitoring, will increase demand for our services in this area. - Fixed-asset monitoring: Multinational corporations, such as oil-field service companies like Schlumberger Limited and ConocoPhillips Company, use our services through one of our service providers to run applications that allow remote monitoring and operation of equipment and facilities around the globe, such as oil pipelines and offshore drilling platforms. - Asset tracking: Leveraging IoT applications developed by several of our distributors, companies use our services and related devices to track assets, including personnel, for logistics, theft-prevention and safety purposes.
 Companies and organizations that have fleets of vehicles use IoT solutions from Iridium distributors to improve the efficiency of their operations.
-For example, customers use Trimble Transportation's solution to provide global communication to transportation assets, and the Department of Homeland Security Office of Enforcement and Removal uses Fleet Management Solutions' IoT solution to transmit position, direction, speed and other data for management of its vehicle fleet. - Resource management: Our global coverage and data throughput capabilities support natural resource management applications, such as fisheries management systems.
-Three of our VARs-CLS, MetOcean Telematics and Rock Seven-have developed applications for the fishing industry that enable regulatory compliance of fishing practices in a number of countries around the world. - Scientific data monitoring: The global coverage of our network supports many scientific data collection applications, including the Argo float program of the National Oceanographic and Atmospheric Administration, or NOAA, the Global Ocean Observation project Challenger, operated by Rutgers University, and anti-poaching programs run by the Smithsonian National Zoo & Conservation Institute, the Zoological Society of London, and Veterans Empowered to
+For example, customers use Trimble Transportation's solution to provide global communication to transportation assets, and the Department of Homeland Security's Office of Enforcement and Removal uses Fleet Management Solutions' IoT solution to transmit position, direction, speed and other data for management of its vehicle fleet. - Resource management: Our global coverage and data throughput capabilities support natural resource management applications, such as fisheries management systems.
+Three of our VARs-Collecte Localisation Satellites (CLS), MetOcean Telematics Limited and Ground Control Technologies UK Ltd -have developed applications for the fishing industry that enable regulatory compliance of fishing practices in a number of countries around the world. - Scientific data monitoring: The global coverage of our network supports many scientific data collection applications, including the Argo float program of the National Oceanographic and Atmospheric Administration, or NOAA, the Global Ocean Observation project Challenger, operated by Rutgers University, and anti-poaching programs run by the

-Protect African Wildlife, or VETPAW.
+Smithsonian National Zoo & Conservation Institute, the Zoological Society of London, and Veterans Empowered to Protect African Wildlife, or VETPAW.
 These programs rely on our IoT services to collect scientific data from buoys and ocean gliders located throughout the world's oceans and from wildlife habitats for monitoring and analysis.
 We believe the increased need for monitoring climate and environmental data associated with global climate change and human impact on the planet will increase demand for these services.